Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 It was an invitation from [[One]] to [[All]], to progress back towards [[Unity]], [[Harmony]], and [[Coherence]] through [[Love]].

+It was an Divine Invitation from the Creator to arise, reunite as [[One Body]], and Co-Create the [[Best Possible Future]] for [[All]].

 ### Epiphany Nine: One Universal War

-As much as they [[All]] hated to admit it, the stories from around the world made it clear that like it or not, they had all been born into a world at war.
-They had not started the war, but if they ever wanted Peace and Harmony, they would have to finish it.
+As much as they [[All]] hated to admit it, the Stories from around the world made it clear that like it or not, they had all been born into a world at war.
+They had not started [[The War]], but if they ever wanted [[Peace]] and [[Harmony]], they would have to finish it.

-While [[The War]] was manifesting in many diverse ways around the world, they came to understand that it was one.
+While [[The War]] was manifesting in many diverse ways around the world, they came to understand that it was one [[War of Wars]].
 While the specific instances all had their unique local flavors, the Patterns that were warring with one another were [[Domain Independent]].
-The actors in each locality were different, but the axes of battle were shocking similar.
+The Actors in each locality were different, but the axes of battle were shocking similar.

 The ancient stories that were being resurrected and brought together with the New reminded them [[The War]] threatening to engulf the world was not primarily physical or local in nature.